DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 import auth from './auth'

-// Check the user's auth status when the app starts auth.checkAuth()
+// Check the users auth status when the app starts auth.checkAuth()

 ...